Urban Work Index 2024

 Dig Deeper

-Try the following prompts to get deeper insight into the ecosystem of work in Toronto, Montréal, Calgary, and Vancouver, or come up with your own.
+Get deeper insight into the ecosystem of work in Toronto, Montréal, Calgary, and Vancouver by querying the YDL Chatbot.
+Try the following prompts to or come up with your own using a free account.

 Data Stories